numpy/numpy/doc/neps/nep-0036-fair-play.rst

    `numpy-financial`, and `unumpy`.
 We ask that external packages not include the phrase `numpy`, i.e., avoid names such as `mycompany_numpy`.

+   To be clear, this rule only applies to modules (package names); it is perfectly acceptable to have a *submodule* of your own library named `mylibrary.numpy`.

    NumPy is a trademark owned by NumFOCUS.